December 12, 2024

 Using the Wrong Pot

-- Choose pots with adequate drainage holes.
+• Choose pots that have enough drainage holes.

 Signs Your ZZ Plant is Struggling